 Similar to BSV fork that occurred on 2018, the different Bitcoin Cash development teams did not reach an agreement regarding important consensus changes.
 Therefore, on November 15 2020 Bitcoin Cash suffered a hard fork on block 661648, resulting in separate Bitcoin Cash chains that implement no replay protection between each other: one following the rules of the BitcoinABC implementation and their Infrastructure Funding Plan (IFP), and one maintaining the previous rules.

-Coinomi will offer support for both.
-Currently the "Bitcoin Cash (BCH)" wallet is following the original rules of the network.
-An app update will add support for the fork (BCHA).
-Other services may refer to those as "BCHN" and "BAB" respectively, but despite the different name they are the exact same thing.
+Currently the "Bitcoin Cash (BCH)" wallet is following the original rules of the network and is the version supported by Coinomi.
+Other services may refer to it as "BCHN".
+The other side of the fork, referred to as "BCHA" or "BAB" currently isn't supported by Coinomi.
 Your coins were always safe, and any BCH you had prior to the hard fork are now duplicated on the BCHA chain.

 About replay protection:

 There is no replay protection between the BCH and the BCHA chains.
 This means that, unless you properly "split" your coins, transactions you make with one of those coins may also be made on the other.

 Sending unsplit BCH will result in the same amount of BCHA being sent to the same address (and vice-versa).
 The receiving wallet may not be prepared to accept BCHA into their address, so there is a possibility of loss of BCHA coins.
 This is not an issue specific to Coinomi, as any other wallet you use is under the same risk.